 IPv6 - Special Addresses

-The above table shows reserved multicast addresses used by interior routing protocol.
+The above table shows the reserved multicast addresses used by interior routing protocol.

-These addresses helps routers and hosts to speak to available routers and hosts on a segment without being configured with an IPv6 address.
-Hosts use EUI-64 based auto-configuration to self-configure an IPv6 address and then speaks to available hosts/routers on the segment by means of these addresses.
+These addresses help routers and hosts to speak to available routers and hosts on a segment without being configured with an IPv6 address.
+Hosts use EUI-64 based auto-configuration to self-configure an IPv6 address and then speak to available hosts/routers on the segment by means of these addresses.